Bulletins:

 AVL Audio Visual

-Laboratories logo In recent years I have unearthed my AVL gear: My Genesis from the garage, a couple of Doves out of the attic.
+Laboratories logo Several years ago, I unearthed my AVL gear: My Genesis from the garage, a couple of Doves out of the attic.
 I found a bunch of AVL manuals in the back of my office closet.
 I thought it would be amusing to scan in these things and make them available for those who can appreciate them (or, incredibly, make use of them).

 Print them out, dust off that machine and do some real programming for a change!